Model-Advantage and Value-Aware Models for Model-Based Reinforcement Learning: Bridging the Gap in Theory and Practice: Approach: Model Advantage Based Objective

 \subsection{Optimizing Model Advantage}

 For the model-learning step in MBRL, we are interested in an objective for finding model parameters $\rphi$ corresponding to the dynamics of the approximate MDP \ie $\calP_{\rphi}(\cdot\mid s,a)$ that eventually lead to the learning of an optimal policy in the true MDP $\trueM$.
-By looking at the model-advantage version of the simulation lemma (\ie \cref{lemma: model-perf-diff}), a natural choice for a loss function is the absolute value of the expected model advantage.
+By looking at the model-advantage version of the simulation lemma (\ie \cref{lemma: model-perf-diff}), a natural choice for a loss function is the absolute value of the expected model advantage. \nmi{For brevity, we replace the expectation over ${s_t\sim P^\pi_{\trueM,t}, s_{t+1}\sim P^\pi_{\trueM,t+1}}$ with $\tilde{d}_{t}$.}